check-run-reporter/integrations/README.md

 > Check Run Reporter's client library, CLI, and CI integrations.

 This is a monorepo (sort of) for Check Run Reporter's client library, CLI, and CI integrations.
-Instead of mainting separate test suites (if any tests at all) for each plugin, this repo contains the core TypeScript code as well as CI plugin integration code.
-As part of the build and release process, each plugin is pushed to the appopropriate repository for consumption.
+Instead of maintaining separate test suites (if any tests at all) for each plugin, this repo contains the core TypeScript code as well as CI plugin integration code.
+As part of the build and release process, each plugin is pushed to the appropriate repository for consumption.

 <!-- toc -->